 The commune of around 30,000 people has a high concentration of ethnic minorities, many of whom struggle financially.

-After rushing to the scene of the uprising in 2005, Nicolas Sarkozy, the then president, described those protesting as "racaille", or scum.
+After rushing to the scene of the uprising in 2005, Nicolas Sarkozy described those protesting as "racaille", or scum.

 Such accusations have drawn the tight-knit community even closer.